An easy and fun project! Learn how to make glitter wine glasses easily with mod podge and glitter. So many personalized wine glasses you could make!

 The first thing you’ll need to do is glitter wine glasses!

-Rotate the glass around while you are pouring so it covers the whole stem that’s painted with Mod Podge.
+Rotate the glass around while you sprinkle glitter so it covers the whole stem that’s painted with Mod Podge.
 Tap the glass to shake off the extra glitter.

-The stem should like this after the first coat –
+The glitter stem should look like this after the first coat.

 Then dump all the glitter on the plate back in your container so you can use it for the next layer.

-If you don’t do this step, your foam brush with the next layer of mod podge will get very glittery.
-If you like the look, you can skip the next step and go directly to adding Triple Thick.
+If you don’t do this step, your foam brush with the next layer of Mod Podge will get very glittery.
+If you like the look, you can skip the next step and go directly to adding Triple Thick/ top coat.

-I wanted my glitter a little thicker so I added one more layer.
+I wanted my glitter a little thicker so I added a second coat of glitter.

 Triple thick is amazing at sealing glitter.
 I use it to make all my glitter makeup brush holders.